LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 indicator: both
 ---

-When correctly set up, agents can use Conversational Commands to invoke functions from the Agent Workspace.
-All available commands are shown by typing `/` into the messaging input in the connections panel.
-This empowers agents to use a bank of preconfigured, account-specific commands to enrich the conversation with integrated functions that will help them interact efficiently with the consumer.
+Agents can use Conversational Commands to invoke functions from the Agent Workspace.
+All available commands are displayed by typing `/` into the messaging input in the connections panel, after Conversational Commands are set up.
+This empowers agents to use a set of preconfigured, account-specific commands to enrich the conversation with integrated functions that will help them interact efficiently with the consumer.

 <img src="img/functions/functions_conversational_commands.png" alt="Functions: Conversational Commands" style="width:50%;"/>

 Along with the invocation, a payload is sent containing the conversation ID and the arguments provided by the agent.
 This payload can then be used for further processing and referencing.
-The result of the function has to either be a string or a number.
-And will be shown in the Agent Workspace as a message in the transcript.

-**Note:** The response is not stored in the conversation transcript.
+The result of the function has to either be a string or a number and will be shown in the Agent Workspace as a message in the transcript.
+The response **is not stored in the conversation transcript**.
 It will only be stored temporarily in the browser and is only visible to the agent.

 ### Configuration

 {: .important}
-It is required that your account has the New Agent Workspace enabled; don't hesitate to get in touch with your account team to do this.
+Your account must have the New Agent Workspace enabled; please get in touch with your account team to enable the feature.

 To be able to use Conversational Commands, an Agent needs the following permissions: